acid-info/logos-brand-guidelines/docs/visual-language/typography/non-web-environment.md

 ---
-title: Non-web environments
+title: Non-Web Environments
 sidebar_position: 2
 ---

-# Non-web environments
+# Non-Web Environments

 In non-web and print environments, we suggest using free/open-source fonts or the default fonts provided by the most common operating systems and devices.
 These fonts should follow the following criteria:

-- Be close to the default fonts already provided on the most common operating systems and devices, to ensure consistency and ease of access.
+- Be close to the default fonts already provided on the most common operating systems and devices to ensure consistency and ease of access.
 - Have an extensive character set to support various languages and scripts.

 We recommend the following free/open-source fonts that meet the above criteria: